zchlrnr/mastran/README.md

 * Practice non-destructive filtering operations. i.e, if the goal is to subtract all instances of MAT1 cards, pass into a function the bdf, and get out the bdf with the mat1 cards, and the mat1 card data themselves.
 Never pass data into a function that will not pass back all the neccesary information to reconstruct the original state of the data.

 ## Features [w/ Addition Date]
+* [2020.06.19] FeatureConceptualization.m
+    * It is the goal of this document to act as a conceptual mockup space and brainstorming stack for features I want to add, and the methods I would go about to add them.

 * [2020.05.30] nodal_octtree.m
     * `nearest_node_list = nodal_octtree(varargin)`
     * Takes in two lists of nodal data and the number of subdivisions the